danlabrador/danlabrador/README.md

 # Hi, I'm Dan Labrador! 👋
-A dedicated **Data Analyst** with the focus of transforming raw data into actionable insights that drive business growth.
+A dedicated **Analytics Engineer** with the focus of transforming raw data into actionable insights that drive business growth.
 I'm on the roadmap to becoming a Data Scientist.

 <div align="center">